On-Demand Youth Leadership Program: Digital Literacy

 The On-Demand Youth Leadership Program (ODYLP): Digital Literacy is an initiative of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), administered by Legacy Internationalthat brings together approximately 24 youth participants (ages 15-18) and adult mentors from Colombia, Ecuador, Peru, and the United States together for a three-week U.S.-based exchange focused on digital literacy and the use of social media to address community issues.

-ODYLP Digital Literacy will help youths:
+ODYLP Digital Literacy empowers participants to:

-• learn how digital technologies and social media can help educate and inspire others?
+• learn how digital technologies and social media can help educate and inspire others

-• design and deliver community-based projects?
+• design and deliver community-based projects

-• meet with American peers and professionals who use digital tools to promote citizen engagement in positive ways?
+• meet with American peers and professionals who use digital tools to promote citizen engagement in positive ways

 Program Dates: November 1-21, 2023